watson-developer-cloud/node-sdk/README.md

     * Message Resonance
     * Tone Analyzer v1 (replaced by v2-experimental)
     * Search (replaced by Retrieve and Rank)
-  * Dropped support for node.js v0.10.x (For reference: now officially support the latest 0.12, LTS, and Stable releases of Node.js.)
+  * Dropped support for node.js v0.10.x (For reference: the WDC Node.js SDK now officially support the latest 0.12, LTS, and Stable releases of Node.js.)

 ## Installation